 Checkout instructions for other outline stitches like Back stitch ( & 2 variations), stem stitch & 3 variations, chain stitch & 12 variations , Running stitch & 9 variations, Blanket stitch & 11 variations , Holbein stitch & Pick stitch

 The Outline stitch is a must know stitch if you are doing any kind of embroidery.
 One of the first stitches you learn as a beginner.
 This is the best one to use when sewing the outline of tight curves.
 It also works great for complicated linear designs

 The most important thing to note when sewing this stitch is to ALWAYS bring up the needle on the left side of the previous stitch, but always on the stitching line.
 Keep the thread up, above the needle while making this stitch ALWAYS.
 The stitches are kept even and small.

 This instruction assumes that you are starting the stitch from the left side.Each stitch can be 1/4 inch or smaller stitches.
-But all of them should be of the same size
+And all of them should be of the same size

 How to do the Outline Stitch